gvallee/collective_profiler/README.md

 - Gather backtraces: use the `liballtoallv_backtrace.so` shared library.
 This generates files `backtrace_rank<RANK>_call<ID>.md`, one per alltoallv call, all of them stored in a `backtraces` directory.
-- Gatherr location: use the `liballtoallv_location.so` shared library.
+- Gather location: use the `liballtoallv_location.so` shared library.
 This generates files `location_rank<RANK>_call<ID>.md`, one per alltoallv call.

 ### Compilation